CSE 142 Critters Husky Tournament Rules

 Which students' Huskies are shown in class on Friday?

-IMPORTANT NOTE: The simulator runs these 64+ battles for your Husky by essentially 'resetting' the class between each battle and adding 25 new huskies to the world.
-It's like if you were to push the 'Reset' button on the simulator user interface.
-Some students' Huskies crash when the Reset button is pressed, because they assume there will only be 25 huskies, etc. This common problem sometimes prevents some of the very best Huskies from advancing in the tournament.
+IMPORTANT NOTE: The simulator runs these 64+ battles for your Husky by 'resetting' the class between each battle and adding 25 new huskies to the world.
+This is like clicking the 'Reset' button on the simulator user interface.
+Some students' Huskies crash when the Reset button is pressed, because they assume there will only be 25 huskies that are ever constructed during the entire run of the program, etc. This common problem sometimes prevents some of the very best Huskies from advancing in the tournament.
 Test your Husky with the Reset feature to make sure it doesn't crash!

 When the simular resets the game, it calls

 reset on each of your Husky critters.
-It can be hard to clean up any of your Husky class's static state properly this way, though, so therefore the simulator will also check for the following static method and call it on your Husky class if it is present (the header must match exactly):
+If your class uses any static/shared state, it can be hard to clean that up properly.
+So therefore the simulator will also check for the following static method and call it on your Husky class if it is present (the header must match exactly):

 public static void resetAll()